-Discussion in 'Central Bank tracker review' started by Brendan Burgess, Oct 5, 2017.
+Discussion in 'Tracker Redress' started by Brendan Burgess, Oct 5, 2017.

 Big, Big thanks to everyone who appeared this morning.
 Very important, let's hope they're listening.

 Well done to everybody who presented today.
 And agreed in particular to @notabene who is not a client of Padraic Kissanes.
 She was drafted in at very short notice and was fantastic.

 Yes well done to all!!
 Everyone spoke very well!
 We are at a standstill with all the banks and this situation must not be allowed continue.
 The Central Bank has to sanction if this situation does not change immediately.
 Get on with getting this resolved now.

 Wasn't able to watch it live, is there a playback option does anyone know?

 Thanks for all if the lovely comments, we were thinking of all of you in this situation in there

 Congrats to all who appeared today but I am baffled at the free pass being given to the Central Bank for this ongoing farce.

 The Central Bank appears on 19th (this day next week) before the Finance Committee.
 Time to make submissions if you haven't done already.